Online fundraising: the figures

 Due in part to the fact that many important international websites are inaccessible, China’s most popular online services are mostly operated by the country’s two domestic tech giants, Tencent and Alibaba.
-In particular, WeChat (owned by Tencent) has become China’s most popular multi-purpose app, with over a 900 million daily users
+In particular, WeChat (owned by Tencent) has become China’s most popular multi-purpose app, with over 900 million daily users

 5, while Taobao (owned by Alibaba) is the most popular online shopping website with over 600 million monthly users6, and Alipay (also owned by Alibaba) is the most popular mobile payments platform alongside WeChat.